rust-lang/rfcs/active/0000-seme-regions.md

 register allocation of programs in [static single assignment form](http://en.wikipedia.org/wiki/Static_single_assignment_form).

-If R is a set of vertices in the CFG, we say that R is a *single-entry / multiple-exit region* if the following conditions hold:

-1. There is a vertex Entry in R such that for all vertices V in R, every path from the function entry to V contains Entry.
+If R is a set of vertices in the CFG, we say that R is a *single-entry / multiple-exit region* if there is a vertex Entry in R such that if V is in R and W is not in R, then every path from W to V contains Entry.
+If W is the CFG entry point, then this condition specializes to the first condition in the definition of a SESE region above.
+It isn't hard to see that if such a vertex Entry exists then it must be unique, by considering paths from the CFG entry point.

-2. If V is in R and P is a path from Entry to V that does not leave R and reenter through Entry, then every vertex of P is in R.

-The second condition is to ensure that in the case of a program fragment like
+This condition ensures that in the case of a program fragment like

 ```rust
 let mut i = 0i;